Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

 | Win      | -0.55555  | -0.385083 | -0.508304 | -0.443249 | 0.100207  |

 In order to generate this table, I created a pivot table with:
-- **Values:** `visonscore`
+- **Values:** `visionscore`
 - **Index:** `result` (Win/Loss)
 - **Columns:** `position` (top, jng, mid, bot, sup)
 - **Aggregation function:** Mean

-The pivot table reveals that the `visonscore` z-scores are generally higher for players who win compared to those who lose, across all positions, fortifying the previous asumptions.
+The pivot table reveals that the `visionscore` z-scores are generally higher for players who win compared to those who lose, across all positions, fortifying the previous assumptions.
 Notably:
-- Support players exhibit a positive `visonscore` z-score in both wins and losses, with a significant increase in wins.
+- Support players exhibit a positive `visionscore` z-score in both wins and losses, with a significant increase in wins.
-- The jungle role shows the largest improvement in `visonscore` from losses to wins.
+- The jungle role shows the largest improvement in `visionscore` from losses to wins.
 - Across all positions, winning players tend to achieve closer-to-average or above-average vision scores.

 # Assessment of Missingness